Tutorial Introduction to PyMVPA¶

 In this tutorial we are going to take a look at all major parts of PyMVPA, introduce the most important concepts, and explore particular functionality in real-life analysis examples.
 This tutorial also serves as basic course material for workshops on introductions to MVPA.
 Please contact us, if you are interested in hosting a PyMVPA workshop at your institution.

-Throughout the tutorial there will be little exercises with tasks that are meant to deepen the understanding of a particular problem or to train important skills.
-However, even without a dedicated exercise the reader is advised to run the tutorial code interactively and explore code snippets beyond what is touched by the tutorial.
+Throughout the tutorial there will be little exercises with tasks that aim to deepen your understanding of a particular problem or to train important skills.
+However, even without a dedicated exercise you are advised to run the tutorial code interactively and explore code snippets beyond what is touched by the tutorial.
 Typically, only the most important aspects will be mentioned and each building block in PyMVPA can be used in more flexible ways than what is shown.
 Enjoy the ride.

 >>> from mvpa2.tutorial_suite import *